San Francisco Opera: Adler's aims

-Adler's aims in taking over the company were several.
-One was to expand the season which in Merola's time ran from the Friday after Labor Day until early November (when the Metropolitan Opera's season began) in order to capitalize on the availability of singers by presenting up to fourteen operas with two or three performances each.
+Adler's had several aims in taking over the company.
+One was to expand the season which in Merola's time ran.
+It changed from the Friday after Labor Day until early November (when the Metropolitan Opera's season began).
+This was to capitalize on the availability of singers by presenting up to fourteen operas with two or three performances each.
 Eventually, as seen in the 1961 SFO season, eleven operas were given five or six performances each on average while the season ran to late November.

 Another aim was to present new talent, and, for this, he was tireless in seeking out up-and-coming new singers, whether American or European, by attending performances in both major and minor opera houses.
-He heard Leontyne Price on the radio, and offered her a role in Dialogues of the Carmelites in 1957, thus providing her with her first performance on a major operatic stage.
+He heard Leontyne Price on the radio and offered her a role in Dialogues of the Carmelites in 1957, thus providing her with her first performance on a major operatic stage.
 A short time later in the same season, she was to step into the role of Aida at short notice to replace Antonietta Stella, a role which gave her long-lived international acclaim.

 Adler developed a strong professional relationship with Birgit Nilsson.
 Nilsson made her US-debut in San Francisco in 1956.
-She returned with few exceptions every season for 26 years and made her last appearance in the house in 1982.
+She returned almost every season for 26 years and made her last appearance in the house in 1982.

-Thirdly, a characteristic of the Adler years was his interest in developing stronger connections to opera stage directors in an attempt to strengthen the dramatic and theatrical elements of the works.
+A characteristic of the Adler years was the interest in developing stronger connections to opera stage directors in an attempt to strengthen the dramatic and theatrical elements of the works.
 In this, he was greatly supported by his long relationship with Jean-Pierre Ponnelle, the often-controversial stage director and designer who began his association with SFO in 1957.